causaest/csab/README.md

-# csab
+# Computational Statistics and Bioinformatics with R (CSAB)

-Computational Statistics and Bioinformatics with R
+A short R course with examples from Bioinformatics.